k8-scalar/grasshopper/opa/README.md

 ```

 ### Modifying policies to your need
-The  current policy will mutate any pod in the namespace 'test' with a nodeSelector field.
+The policy `policies/main.rego` currently mutates any resource with a nodeSelector field that ensures that resource is scheduled to a node that is labeled with the node label `segment:good`.

-If you want to modify the policy, you have to recompike it as follows.
+If you want to modify the policy to your own needs, you have to recompile it as follows.

 The following command assumes the docker engine is installed